jasonwadewilliams/Aurebesh_DiscordBot/README.md

 The ID for your server `GUILD_ID = `
     (This is needed to register the slash commands on your server) The ID for the bot.  `CLIENT_ID = `

+Lastly you just need to run `npm start` to run the bot.
+running /aurebesh from discord will allow you to translate anything to aurebesh.

+Note:  if running from a raspberry pi there is a chrome bug.
+You will need the desktop version of raspi and you will need to checkout the raspberrypi branch to point it to the working version of chromium-browser.